reshmabidikar/slate/source/includes/_tenant.md

 ## Tenant Resource

-The `Tenant` resource represents the the apiKey and apiSecret and it will be used to retrieve the tenantId and validate the user has access to that tenant.
-So in the end, only a valid user with the right set of permissions will be able to perform an API call against a tenant she has access to.
+Kill Bill has been designed from the group-up as a multi-tenant system, that is one where multiple unrelated deployments can be hosted on the same physical system; each one of these deployments comes with its own separate configuration, catalog, plugins, and of course its data set is kept entirely separate from the others.
+RBAC control allows different users/admin/apps to access zero, one or multiple tenants.
+This [blog](http://killbill.io/blog/subscription-service-using-kill-bill/) illustrates some interesting use cases.
+The tenant resource allows the management of such tenants.

 The attributes are the following:

 * **`tenant_id`** <span style="color:#32A9C7">*[System generated, immutable]*</span>: The `ID` allocated by Kill Bill upon creation.
 * **`external_key`** <span style="color:#32A9C7">*[System or User generated, immutable]*</span>.
 The external key provided from client.
 * **`api_key`** <span style="color:#32A9C7">*[User generated, immutable]*</span>.
 The api key associated with the tenant.
 * **`api_secret`** <span style="color:#32A9C7">*[User generated, immutable]*</span>.
 The api secret associated with the tenant.
+Note that the api secret is hashed and cannot be retrieved.

+## Tenant

-## Create a tenant
+### Create a tenant

 **HTTP Request**